-This report presents a summary of selected results gathered from the administration of the 127-item Arkansas Prevention Needs Assessment (APNA) survey to students at your school(s) in the fall of 2021.
+This report presents a summary of selected results gathered from the administration of the 127-item Arkansas Prevention Needs Assessment (APNA) survey to students at your school(s) in the fall of 2022.
 The report features data displayed as figures and tables for topic areas of most interest to school systems and regional prevention providers (RPP).
-Comprehensive results of the survey responses https://arkansas.pridesurveys.com.
+Comprehensive results of the survey responses are available in your Detailed Report you can download from https://arkansas.pridesurveys.com.
 Both reports are designed to assist you in evaluation of student behaviors and perceptions on topics that affect student achievement and wellbeing.